Seb-GRAF/battleship/README.md

 [LIVE](morepog.github.io/battleship)
 # Project
-This project was made to train test-driven development
+This project was made using TDD principle. (test-driven development)

 It was built using:
 - JavaScript